Quinto Quintieri: Career and activities

-Following his graduation he worked at the Bank of Calabria and became its president after the death of his father.
-He was appointed minister of treasury and finance in the second Badoglio cabinet which lasted only 47 days between 22 April 1944 and 8 June 1944.
+Following his graduation, he worked at the Bank of Calabria and became its president after the death of his father.
+He was appointed minister of treasury and finance in the second Badoglio cabinet, which lasted only 47 days between 22 April 1944 and 8 June 1944.
 He was one of the three Calabrian representatives in the government.
 The others were Fausto Gullo and Pietro Mancini.

 Quintieri started a newspaper entitled Il Giornale which folded in 1957 and a weekly La Libertà in June 1944.
-In 1944 he and another banker Raffaele Mattioli were assigned by Prime Minister Ivanoe Bonomi as the head of the Italian delegate which visited the USA for the potential economic support.
+In 1944, he and another banker, Raffaele Mattioli, were assigned by Prime Minister Ivanoe Bonomi as the head of the Italian delegate which visited the US for potential economic support.
 In 1946, Quintieri was elected as a member to the Constituent Assembly for the Italian Liberal Party.
 He served there between 25 June 1946 and 31 January 1948.
 The assembly had the task of creating the Italian Constitution.

 After retiring from politics in 1948 Quintieri resumed his post at the Bank of Calabria.
 He also became vice-president of Confindustria in 1949 and then president of the Union of Industrialists which included representations from the six countries of the European Coal and Steel Community.